SashaZd/Anthology-Social-Simulation-Framework/ReadMe.md

 3. At the **root level of the project**, run `npm install` to install all project dependencies.

 ## How to Run
+To refer to the documentation open the `docs/index.html` file from your root folder.

+### To run the default simulation:
+Open `index.html` to run the program in your browser (as previously compiled by the authors)

+### To run your own authored or editted configuration
 At the root level of your directory, run `gulp`.
 This should create a folder called `dist` with an `index.html` file.
 Open `index.html` to run the program in your browser.

+Note: While `gulp` is running you should be able to make any changes to the .ts file or the data.json file and see the changes compiled and run in your browser in the `dist/index.html` file.

-## Generate Documentation
+## Generate New Documentation
-To generate documentation use tsdoc to add doc comments to the code
+To generate documentation use tsdoc to add doc comments to the code.

 ```
 npx typedoc src/*.ts